Connecticut State Crimes Criminal Defense Attorney Overview

 Being accused of a crime can be a stressful experience and you may not know where to turn for help.
 Police officers and prosecutors may threaten you with a worst-case scenario in an attempt to apply pressure and get your cooperation.
 Fortunately, the timely assistance of a skilled criminal defense lawyer can ensure that your legal rights are protected and that you do not inadvertently say or do anything that can be used against you in the future.
 For this reason, if you have been arrested, it is essential to consult with a Connecticut criminal defense lawyer as soon as possible.

 Retaining an experienced criminal defense attorney can have a significant positive impact on the outcome of your case, so please contact Duffy Law, LLC today to schedule a free consultation.
-Attorneys Felice Duffy and Paul Thomas thoroughly understand how to defend against state criminal allegations and will aggressively defend your rights with determination.
+Our criminal defense attorneys thoroughly understand how to defend against state criminal allegations and will aggressively defend your rights with determination.

 Representing individuals accused of state criminal offenses